tiagoavila/Angular7NetCoreStore/README.md

 Angular7NetCoreStore is a sample application using Angular7 at front-end, .NET Core 2.1 at back-end and SQL Server as database.

-The goal of this project is to work on some patterns, good practices and new technologies.
+The goal of this project is to share knowledge with the technical community and work on some patterns, good practices and new technologies.

 ## Architecture